hsutter/gcpp/README.md

 Herb Sutter -- Updated 2016-09-21

-## Motivation, goals, and non-goals
+## Motivation, goals, and disclaimers

 gcpp is a personal project to try an experiment: Can we take the deferred and unordered destruction patterns with custom reachability tracing logic that we find ourselves writing by hand today, and automate some parts of that work as a reusable C++ library that delivers it as a zero-overhead abstraction?

-This is a demo of a potential additional fallback option for the rare cases where `unique_ptr` `shared_ptr` aren't quite enough, notably when you have objects that refer to each other in local owning cycles, or when you need to defer destructor execution to meet real-time deadlines or to bound destructor stack cost.
+This is a demo of a potential additional fallback option for the rare cases where `unique_ptr` and `shared_ptr` aren't quite enough, notably when you have objects that refer to each other in local owning cycles, or when you need to defer destructor execution to meet real-time deadlines or to bound destructor stack cost.
 The goal is to illustrate ideas that others can draw from, that you may find useful even if you never use types like the ones below but just continue to use existing smart pointers and write your destructor-deferral and tracing code by hand.

 Disclaimers: This is a demo, not a production quality library.
 As of this writing, I have only tried it on one compiler and STL implementation, Visual Studio 2015 Update 3 (`deferred_allocator` does not work on Update 2 which had only partial support for C++11 allocators with fancy pointers); if you have success with others, please report it by opening an Issue to update this README.
 See also the FAQ ["So there are no disadvantages?"](#so-there-are-no-disadvantages).
+And please see the [Acknowledgments](#acknowledgments).

 ## Overview

 ### deferred_heap

-A `deferred_heap` owns a "bubble" of objects that can be safely accessed via `deferred_ptr<T>`, and can point to each other arbitrarily within the same heap.
-It has three main functions:
+A `deferred_heap` owns a region of memory containing objects that can be safely accessed via `deferred_ptr<T>` and that can point to each other arbitrarily within the same heap.
+It provides three main operations:

 - `.make<T>()` allocates and constructs a new `T` object and returns a `deferred_ptr<T>`.
 If `T` is not trivially destructible, it will also record the destructor to be eventually invoked.